Martha Warren Beckwith: Early life and education

-Her formal education in anthropology did not begin till the 1900s.
-In 1906, she obtained a Master of Arts degree in anthropology after studying under Franz Boas at Columbia University, and she received her Doctor of Philosophy from the same institution in 1918.
+Her formal education in anthropology did not begin till the 1900s, as her interests in Hawaiian folk customs and literature felt out of place in the English academic curriculum.
+In 1906, Beckwith obtained a Master of Arts degree in anthropology after studying under Franz Boas at Columbia University and completing a thesis on Hopi and Kwatiutl traditional dances.
+She received her Doctor of Philosophy from the same institution in 1918.